 A: We operate under a strict policy of neutrality, and impartiality.
-But unlike other organizations, we don’t really care where the funds come from — so long as they are legally obtained and distributed.
+But we don’t really care where the funds come from — so long as they are legally obtained and distributed.
 Like Mother Teresa, we believe money is washed clean, if you will, when it’s used to do God’s work.
-In saying that, money doesn’t buy our loyalty, protection, or otherwise; if you give, you should expect anything in return as we will never compromise our ability to provide assistance for anyone or any organization.
+In saying that, money doesn’t buy our loyalty, protection, or otherwise; if you give, you should not expect anything in return as we will never compromise our ability to provide assistance for anyone or any organization.
 Period.

 Q: Can I use the BOTG logo to advertise my event?